superedge/superedge/docs/installation/install_edge_kubernetes.md

 -   Make sure that the mirror warehouse used by init has the basic image of the Kubernetes version of the corresponding system.
 It is recommended to use [Multi-System Mirror](https://docs.docker.com/buildx/working-with-buildx/);
 -   Fully test to ensure that there are no compatibility issues.
 If there are related problems, you can also mention Issues in the SuperEdge community to fix them.

+#### <3>.
+Custom node initialization script

+`script/init-node.sh` is the initialization script of the node, but the system we tested is limited and cannot be fully compatible.
+If the default init-node.sh cannot initialize your node, or you need to add other initialization scripts, you can edit Use `script/init-node.sh` to customize the script and type out the kube-linux-arm64-v1.18.2.tar.gz package for your own use.